North Korea sends missile soaring over Japan in escalation

 Yoon said the North’s “reckless nuclear provocations” would meet the stern response of the South and the broader international community.

-South Korea’s Defense Ministry said the missile flew farther than any other weapon fired by North Korea.
-Before Tuesday’s launch, the 3,700-kilometer (2,300 miles)-long flight of Hwasong-12 in 2017 was North Korea’s longest.
-It has previously tested intercontinental ballistic missiles at steep angles so they flew shorter.
+Both South Korea and Japan convened emergency national security council meetings to discuss the launch.
 The U.S. said national security adviser Jake Sullivan had consulted with his South Korean and Japanese counterparts on their appropriate and robust responses.

-Both South Korea and Japan separately convened their own emergency national security council meetings.
+“The United States will continue its efforts to limit the DPRK’s ability to advance its prohibited ballistic missile and weapons of mass destruction programs, including with allies and U.N. partners,” National Security Council spokesperson Adrienne Watson said in a statement.

 North Korea last test-fired a Hwasong-12 missile in January.
-At the time, the North said the launch was meant to verify the overall accuracy of the weapon, which it said was launched on a lofted angle to prevent it from flying over other countries.
+At the time, the North said the launch was meant to verify the overall accuracy of the weapon that being deployed in its military.
+But it said the missile was launched on a lofted angle to prevent it from flying over other countries.

 Kim Dong-yub, a professor at Seoul’s University of North Korean Studies, said North Korea could have tested the Hwasong-12 again or even an intercontinental ballistic missile, closer to what would be a normal ballistic trajectory but shorter than its full range.
 If it was an ICBM, the purpose of the launch would be to test whether the warhead could survive the harsh conditions of atmospheric reentry, Kim said.

-Tuesday’s launch is the fifth round of weapons tests by North Korea in the past 10 days in what was seen as an apparent response to military drills between South Korea and the United States and other training among the allies including Japan last week.
-North Korea views them as an invasion rehearsal.
+Tuesday’s launch is the fifth round of weapons tests by North Korea in the past 10 days in what was seen as an apparent response to bilateral military drills between South Korea and the United States and other training among the allies including Japan last week.

 The missiles fired during the past four rounds of launches were short-range and fell in the waters between the Korean Peninsula and Japan.
 Those missiles are capable of hitting targets in South Korea.

-North Korea has test-fired about 40 missiles over about 20 different launch events this year as its leader Kim Jong Un pushes to perfect his country’s weapons technologies and refuses to return to nuclear diplomacy with the United States.
+North Korea has test-fired about 40 missiles over about 20 different launch events this year as its leader Kim Jong Un vows to expand his nuclear arsenal and refuses to return to nuclear diplomacy with the United States.
+Two of those tested were intercontinental ballistic missiles, but they didn’t fly over other countries because one was launched at a high angle and the other didn’t fly its full range.

-Last month, North Korea adopted a new law authorizing the preemptive use of nuclear weapons in some cases, a move that showed its increasingly aggressive nuclear doctrine.
-Last Saturday, Yoon warned of an “overwhelming response” from South Korean and U.S. militaries if North Korea uses nuclear weapons.

 Some foreign experts say North Korea needs to master a few remaining technologies to acquire functioning nuclear missiles.
 Each new test pushes them closer to being able to reach the U.S. mainland and its allies with a host of nuclear-tipped missiles of varying range.